simbataisa/shared-services/README.md

 ## 🚀 Quick Start

-### Option 1: Automated Setup (Recommended)
+### Option 1: Automated Setup with Local Build (Recommended for Development)

-Use the provided script to build and start all services automatically:
+Use the provided script to build locally using Gradle/npm and run in Docker:

 #### macOS/Linux